floydnoel/react-kit/static/media/README.21e67dca.md

 ## About

 Projects like create-react-app, Next.js, and Gatsby have demonstrated the utility of creating a more integrated **developer experience** in the JavaScript ecosystem.
 Having used Meteor for several years, I enjoy the productivity that a batteries-included experience provides.
 For now, I'm firmly in the React world, and I find myself most often working with create-react-app.
+CRA is amazing, but compared to RoR or Angular, getting started takes a bit more work.

 JavaScript is certainly blessed with a plethora of packages to choose from.
-What can often be missing is the **cohesiveness** that frameworks and component libraries provide.
+One thing can often be missing is the **cohesiveness** that frameworks and component libraries provide.
 I've used quite a few of these and the experience can often be highly productive and at the same time often frustrating.

 So I decided to make a component (and utility) library for myself.
 One designed from the ground up to work with create-react-app.
 Dedicated to making it as **easy and fast** as possible to build a great React app.
 Of course, I'll support other React frameworks whenever possible.

+The project is now in its earliest stage, with just a few components available.
+I'll be adding more as I need them.
+By version 1.0, I'd like to have a nice usable system that gets me productive with a new app immediately.

 ## Goals